Better use of English through better understanding (A–K)

 I and Me

-In the sentence, “Between you and me, that's a silly remark!” the use of me is correct and between you and I would be incorrect.
+In the sentence, “Between you and me, that's a silly remark!” the use of 'me' is correct and 'between you and I' would be incorrect.
 Why?
-Because the subject of the sentence is 'that remark', whereas you and me is the object.
-The preposition (between), preceding the pronoun (me), also points to the object.
+Because the subject of the verb 'is' is 'that remark', whereas 'you and me' is not and hence 'me' must be used.
+The preposition (between), preceding the pronoun 'me', also indicates the use of 'me'.

 Strictly speaking, the response “It is I” is correct because both pronouns refer to the same subject, and “It’s me” is incorrect.
 However, frequent misuse has now unfortunately made the former sound a little odd (and even pretentious!) and the latter universally accepted.